immitev/BlazorAIChat/readme.md

   - **Name**: The name of the MCP server.
 Must only contain alphanumeric values with no spaces.
 Underlines are allowed.
   - **Version**: Version number for the MCP Server
   - **Endpoint**: URL or file path to the MCP Server
+  - **Args**: List of command line arguments for stdio transport MCP Servers.
   - **Headers**: A list of http headers to send when connecting to MCP servers using sse transport.
+  - **Env**: A list of environment variables and values for use when connecting to MCP servers using stdio transport.

 This solution has been tested with the `gpt-4o` chat model and the `text-embedding-ada-002` model.
 Other models can be integrated and tested as needed.